shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “He wants to be friends with Silber.”

 “Ok, that’s weird, but… that doesn’t explain anything.”
-Gra looked around the room, and saw lots of wood chipped out of the wall and floor by the window.
+Gra looked around the room.
+Bits of wood were chipped out of the wall and floor by the window.
 “And why is there damage over here?”

 “Ok, you might want to sit down for this.”
 Reesu sat on the bed and dragged Gra down next to her.
 “It concerns our friendly neighborhood deer.”